cracker0dks/whiteboard/README.md

 * Save Whiteboard to Image and JSON
 * Draw angle lines by pressing "shift" while drawing (with line tool)
 * Draw square by pressing "shift" while drawing (with rectangle tool)
+* Indicator that shows the smallest screen participating
 * Working on PC, Tablet & Mobile

 ## Install the App